Swedish Meatballs

 To Make Meatballs:

 - In a large bowl, combine bread crumbs and milk.
-Stir together so that the breadcrumbs soak up the milk.
+Stir together so that the breadcrumbs soak up the milk.1 cup plain bread crumbs, ¾ cup whole milk

-- To the breadcrumb/milk mixture, add ground pork, ground beef, egg, parsley, brown sugar, garlic powder, allspice, nutmeg, black pepper, and salt.
-Use your hands to mix the ingredients thoroughly but do not overmix.
+- To the breadcrumb/milk mixture, add ground pork, ground beef, egg, parsley, brown sugar, salt, pepper, garlic powder, allspice, and nutmeg.
+Use your hands to mix the ingredients thoroughly but do not overmix.1 pound ground pork, 1 pound ground beef, 1 large egg, 2 tablespoons finely chopped parsley, 1 tablespoon light brown sugar, 1 teaspoon kosher salt, ½ teaspoon coarsely ground black pepper, ½ teaspoon garlic powder, ¼ teaspoon allspice, ¼ teaspoon ground nutmeg

 - Use a 1 ½ tablespoon scoop to form balls or form them with your hands.
-Makes 45.
+Makes about 45 meatballs.
 Meatballs can be made ahead of time, covered, and refrigerated or frozen, raw or baked (see note).

 To Make Sauce:

 - In a medium sized bowl, whisk together beef broth, mustard, and Worcestershire until well blended.
-Set aside.
+Set aside.1 ½ cups beef broth, 1 teaspoon Dijon mustard, 2 teaspoons Worcestershire sauce

-- Turn heat to medium low and melt the butter in the skillet.
+- Turn heat to medium low and melt butter in the skillet.
 Add flour, salt, and pepper and continue cooking, scraping up browned bits from the bottom of the pan.
-Cook the flour mixture for 2-3 minutes, stirring constantly.
+Cook the flour mixture for 2 to 3 minutes, stirring constantly.
 It’s important to brown the butter and flour when preparing the sauce.
-This gives the dish an extra layer of richness and flavor.
+This gives the dish an extra layer of richness and flavor.4 tablespoons unsalted butter, 3 tablespoons all-purpose flour, ¼ teaspoon kosher salt, or to taste, ¼ teaspoon coarsely ground black pepper, or to taste

-- Slowly add broth to pan, whisking constantly.
-Slowly whisk cream into sauce.
+- Slowly add broth mixture to skillet, whisking constantly.
+Slowly whisk cream into sauce.¾ cup heavy cream

-- Return meatballs to skillet and simmer (low simmer) over medium-low heat, covered, 5-10 minutes or just until meatballs are cooked through (165°F).
-If sauce seems too thin, simmer 5-10 minutes longer with the lid off.
+- Return meatballs to skillet and simmer (low simmer) over medium-low heat, covered, 5 to 10 minutes or just until meatballs are cooked through (165°F).
+If sauce seems too thin, simmer 5 to 10 minutes longer with the lid off.

-- Serve immediately, garnished with parsley and lingonberry jam, if desired.
+- Serve immediately, garnished with parsley and lingonberry jam, if desired.2 tablespoons chopped fresh parsley, for garnish

 Notes

-- Storage: Store in an airtight container in the refrigerator for 3-4 days.
+- Storage: Store in an airtight container in the refrigerator for 3 to 4 days.
 Sauces with dairy typically separate in the freezer, so freezing the sauce or finished dish is not recommended.

-- Make Ahead: Meatballs can be baked ahead (12-14 minutes at 425°F) and refrigerated for 3 to 4 days, or frozen for up to 3 months.
+- Make Ahead: Meatballs can be baked ahead (12 to 14 minutes at 425°F) and refrigerated for 3 to 4 days, or frozen for up to 3 months.
 If you are using cooked meatballs from the freezer, skip the browning step and just begin with the sauce.
 Add the meatballs as directed.
 Cook until heated through.

 - Red currant or red raspberry jam may be substituted for the lingonberry jam.